HariniParam/github-interactive-app/README.md

 ## Comments

 **How much time did you spend on the assignment?
 How was it divided between designing, coding, and testing?**
-    - As I am new to Angular, took a major time in learning some basic concepts of TypeScript and Angular, and understanding the Angular project workflow.
+- As I am new to Angular, a major portion of the time was spent learning some basic concepts of TypeScript and Angular, and understanding the Angular project workflow.
 - Since the project structure and design samples were provided, the design phase took less time.
 - Implementing the features within the Angular framework was challenging, particularly navigating through the Angular workflow.

 **What was hard about the assignment?**
 - Understanding the Angular workflow was challenging initially.
 Additionally, I had not worked with Firebase authentication and API calls before, so I needed extra time to become familiar with this aspect.

 **What would you change about the assignment?**
-    - I would like to add additional features like
+- I would like to add additional features like:
   - Sorting Repositories by Stars
   - Filtering Repositories by Languages used
-        - Displaying some more stats and relevant details about the User
+  - Displaying more stats and relevant details about the user